I always store important data in my solid state drive. It good for safekeeping all my files.

 This is because the said folders are auto-recreated ones.

 In this case, you have to repeat steps 1 to 4.
-The only difference is you have to select “Clutter” OR “Large & Old Files” instead of Junk Files.
+The only difference is you have to select “Mail Trash” OR “Large & Old Files” instead of System Junk.
 This will allow you to clean different sectors or files of your Mac.

 Your solid state drive (SSD) is a very important part of your Mac.
 It is where your files are stored for safekeeping.